-If children's degree of attention to the speech is related to how appropriate it is for their current level of cognitive-linguistic competence, we should see an interaction between speech complexity and age in predicting children's attention.
-To illustrate with our "continued listening" variable: In the SIMPLE condition, we might expect older children to typically move on from each page after hearing it once and likely extracting its information.
+If children's degree of attention to the speech is related to how appropriate it is for their current level of cognitivelinguistic competence, we should see an interaction between speech complexity and age in predicting children's attention.
+To illustrate with our 'continued listening' variable: in the SIMPLE condition, we might expect older children to typically move on from each page after hearing it once and likely extracting its information.
 On the other hand, we might expect younger children-who might still be learning from each SIMPLE page narration by the end of its first repetition-to be more likely to continue listening.
-In the COMPLEX condition, by contrast, we might expect children in this younger age group to have already disattended by the end of the first page repetition (because the complexity of the speech makes it difficult for them to learn from), and have already had their attention captured by the DISTRACTOR, causing the story to quickly advance to the next page.
-At the same time, we might expect older children-who have more hope of "getting something" out of the more complex speech-to be more likely to continue listening past the first repetition of the page.
+In the COMPLEX condition, by contrast, we might expect children in this younger age group to have already disattended by the end of the first page repetition (because the complexity of the speech makes it difficult for them to learn from), and had their attention captured by the DISTRACTOR, causing the story to quickly advance to the next page.
+At the same time, we might expect older children-who have more hope of 'getting something' out of the more complex speech-to be more likely to continue listening past the first repetition of the page.

-We note that the attention metrics that we have included are likely to be intercorrelated: When children "continue listening," they have a greater window in which to look to the ILLUSTRATION, making longer ILLUSTRATION gaze durations more likely.
+We note that the attention metrics that we have included are likely to be intercorrelated: When children 'continue listening,' they have a greater window in which to gaze at the ILLUSTRATION, making longer ILLUSTRATION gaze durations more likely.
 Looking more to the ILLUSTRATION will likely correspond with looking less to the DISTRACTOR, resulting in greater ILLUSTRATION proportion gaze durations.
-And devoting more attention to the DISTRACTOR, relative to the ILLUSTRATION, might mean that the child is already looking at the DISTRACTOR when the first narration ends, causing them to "move on" as soon as possible, rather than continue listening.
+And devoting more attention to the DISTRACTOR, relative to the ILLUSTRATION, might mean that the child is already looking at the DISTRACTOR when the first narration ends, causing them to 'move on' as soon as possible, rather than continue listening.
 Despite their likely intercorrelations, we nevertheless chose to include all three metrics because they offered distinct analytic and interpretive advantages.
-First, by splitting children's listening times into the binary categories of "moved on" versus "continued listening," we maximize our ability to detect differences in children's attention patterns on the basis of condition and age, and provide an analogy to the lookaway probability measure employed in infant research.
-Second, insofar as they pull apart, our two metrics of children's visual attention to the ILLUSTRATION may allow us to infer whether learning is driven more by increased looking toward relevant stimuli (greater ILLUSTRATION gaze durations) versus decreased looking toward irrelevant stimuli (greater ILLUSTRATION gaze proportions).
+First, by splitting children's listening times into the binary categories of 'moved on' vs. 'continued listening,' we maximize our ability to detect differences in children's attention patterns on the basis of condition and age, and provide an analogy to the look-away probability measure employed in infant research.
+Second, insofar as they pull apart, our two metrics of children's visual attention to the ILLUSTRATION may allow us to infer whether learning is driven more by increased looking toward relevant stimuli (greater ILLUSTRATION gaze durations) vs. decreased looking toward irrelevant stimuli (greater ILLUSTRATION gaze proportions).

-2.3.2 | Learning Outcome Variables
+1.3.2 Learning Outcome Variables We consider two measures of how well children were able to learn from the speech, one

-We consider two measures of how well children were able to learn from the speech, one (listening comprehension) analyzable across all children, and the other (unfamiliar word generalization) applicable only to children in the COMPLEX condition.
+(listening comprehension) analyzable across all children, and the other (unfamiliar word generalization) applicable only to children in the COMPLEX condition.

-2.3.2.1 | Listening Comprehension.
-Children's responses on the six trials testing their knowledge of the story content were coded as correct (1) or incorrect (0).
-Children typically answered at least half of the questions correctly (range = 0%-100%, M = 68% [61%, 75%]).
+Listening Comprehension Children's responses on the six trials testing their knowledge of the story content were coded as correct (1) or incorrect (0).
+Children typically answered at least half of the questions correctly (range = 0 - 100%, M = 68% [61%, 75%]).